What is Dobson’s Model of Classroom Management?

 From this, it follows that corporal punishment is the means of correcting and controlling a child’s behavior through the use of physical force intended to create pain but not injury.

-Dr. Dobson believes that supplying a hurting punishment is what will stop children/students from misbehaving in the classroom.
+Dr. Dobson believes that supplying a punishing punishment is what will stop children/students from misbehaving in the classroom.
 He argued that pain is a marvelous purifier.
 Other behaviorists claim that punishment should trigger an unpleasant stimulus in the person receiving it such that a change in behavior will be induced.

 Also, Dobson suggested that students (irrespective of their levels) prefer, respect, and even love more strict teachers.
 This is because of the following;